Do you already work in the security industry, or are you considering a career in the field?

 - Stalking or intimidation offences

-- Assault offences where there was a penalty of $200 or more fine imposed or even if you got a Section 10 where it was considered a ‘serious’ assault.
+- Assault offences where there was a penalty of $200 or more fine imposed or even if you got a section 10 dismissal or conditional release order where it was considered a ‘serious’ assault.

 - Most fraud offences

 If you have committed one of the above offences, it is unlikely you will be able to obtain or keep your security licence.

 Similarly, if you have been found guilty but had no criminal conviction recorded within the last five years, you will still not be allowed to hold a security licence.

 If you have a criminal conviction for other offences, you may still be refused on the grounds of not being considered a ‘fit and proper person’ to hold a security licence.